LeoSerena/MasterMLProject2/README.md

 Then go to the [additionnal dataset link](https://www.cs.toronto.edu/~vmnih/data/) and download the training set

 Then, create a new folder in the same folder as the *run.py* file and name it *training_augmented*.
-In the folder, deposit the basic training and masks images in two folders named *images* and *groundtruth* and the 100 first elements of the newly downloaded data as well.
+In the folder, deposit the basic training and masks images in two folders named *images* and *groundtruth* and the 100 first image and masks of the newly downloaded data as well.

 Your tree should look like this: